-The Duke University Population Research Institute (DUPRI) is an interdisciplinary research organization bringing together researchers from the biological, economic, mathematical, psychological, statistical, sociological, and policy sciences at Duke.
-The Institute seeks to advance knowledge in the areas of demography and population science, to expand the current boundaries of demographic investigation through highly innovative research, and to foster the development of the next generation of researchers.
+The Duke University Population Research Institute (DUPRI) is an interdisciplinary research organization bringing together researchers from biological, mathematical, psychological, statistical, sociological, economic and policy sciences at Duke.
+The Institute seeks to advance knowledge in the areas of demography and population science, to expand the current boundaries of demographic investigation through highly innovative interdisciplinary research, and to foster the development of the next generation of researchers.

 Dec.
 26, 2010, will mark the sixth anniversary of the earthquake that spawned a tsunami on the coastlines of countries bordering the Indian Ocean.
 In collaboration with the Indonesian NGO SurveyMETER, Elizabeth Frankenberg, Duncan Thomas, and colleagues designed a survey to study how the disaster affected villagers living in areas heavily damaged by the tsunami….